wanjarus/quick-autosave/README.md

 ## Advanced Options

 If you want to catch data return by autosave before send ajax request, you can set `before` function.
 It can be usefull for validating your field.
+You'll need to return `true` if you want to procceed the ajax call.
 ```js
 $(".exemple").autosave({
   before : function (parameter) {